ewilhelm222/SmugMug-random-image/README.txt

 	end repeat
 end tell

 Gave me a bunch of errors with actual chat IDs that I tested by trial and error to figure out which was the correct one for my desired group thread.
+People on my various group threads may have been annoyed by my testing...

 - SmugMug authentication: The major issue was using oauth = OAuth1Session(API_KEY, client_secret=API_SECRET, resource_owner_key=ACCESS_TOKEN, resource_owner_secret=ACCESS_TOKEN_SECRET)
 and